clarissalabrum/math4610-1/chapter01/examples.md

 ### Examples of the Importance of Computational Mathematics and Scientific Computing

-If you are reading the content in this repository, you are probably interested in mathematics, computer programming, and a number of other computer related skill set.
+If you are reading the content in this repository, you are probably interested in mathematics, computer programming, and a number of other computer related skill sets.
 In addition, if you are reading this you are likely interested in how to solve real problems with a computer - not just use someone else's program to play a game or stream a video.
 So, it makes sense to understand what computational mathematics is and what computational mathematics is not.
 The information in this chapter details some examples of the use of methods and tools from computational mathematics and/or scientific computing.
 For the examples